huyi-naoc/AAOS/docs/detector_expose.3.md

 ERRORS
 ======

-These functions shall fail if:
+This functions shall fail if:

 AAOS\_EDEVMAL
 -------------